 Dogs and other pets are not allowed at the following NCC sites:

 - areas where organized events are being held

 Leashed dogs and other pets are welcome on most NCC lands, including urban parks, recreational pathways, parkway corridor lands, most Gatineau Park trails and most Greenbelt trails.

 In these areas, your pet must be restrained with a leash or harness held firmly by a person or attached securely to something the animal cannot move.
 The length of the leash or harness cannot exceed two metres.

 You may not bring more than two pets at a time on NCC land.
 Skiing, in-line skating or riding a bike when in charge of a pet is not permitted.

-Dogs and other pets are allowed to run off-leash on designated NCC lands.
-Off-leash areas are located at the following NCC properties:
+Dogs and other pets are allowed to run free in designated off-leash areas on NCC lands.
+Off-leash areas are located within the following NCC properties:

 - Bruce Pit

 - Hampton Park